danielphilipjohnson/Computer-Science/intro-cs/web-for-everyone/5.web-design-capstone/README.md

 I hope that people will be more concerned with their learning than their grade on this assignment.
 But I understand that people want to make sure they receive full credit so I will provide the grading rubric that will be used.
 Feel free to structure your page around it.

 - Does the site validate?
-10pts
+10pts YES
 - Is the site responsive?
 20pts
 - Is the site well-styled?
 10pts
 - Are the images incorporated effectively?
 5pts